deveshpandey65/deveshpandey65/README.md

 <h1 align="center">Devesh Pandey's Portfolio 🚀</h1>

 <p align="center">
   Welcome to my GitHub repository!
-This repository serves as a showcase of my skills, projects, certifications, and professional experiences in the field of software development.
+This repository serves as a showcase of my skills and projects in the field of software development.
 </p>

 <p align="center">